Undergraduate Course: Field Skills for Geology and Physical Geography (EASC09051)

-- Develop a broad, integrated knowledge of the processes that shape the Earth's surface and how to quantify them including measurements of hydraulic geometry, stream gauging, mapping of Quaternary landforms, measurements of sediments, and topographic measurements (e.g., channel slope and width) and GIS methodologies
+- Develop a broad, integrated knowledge of the processes that shape the Earth's surface and how to quantify them including measurements of hydraulic geometry, stream gauging, mapping of quaternary landforms, measurements of soils and sediments, and topographic measurements (e.g., channel slope and width).

 - Develop and enhance field skills required for the effective documentation and interpretation of data from both rock outcrops, topography, and measurements of Earth Surface processes.
 These skills will include mapping, cross-section construction, sediment logging, field surveying, analysis of sediments and quantitative methods of data collection.